This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 then that triple simply becomes part of the fact base like any other fact.

-log:outputString facts and renders them deterministically.
+log:outputString facts and renders them deterministically (this post-pass lives in lib/explain.js).
 Concretely, the CLI collects all such triples, orders them in a stable way (using the subject as a key so output order is reproducible), and concatenates their string objects into the final emitted text.This separation is not just an aesthetic choice; it preserves the meaning of logic search:

 log:outputString facts can be traced back to the rules that produced them.In short: Eyeling makes log:outputString safe by refusing to treat it as an immediate effect.
 It is a declarative output fact whose concrete rendering is a final, deterministic post-processing step.